 Prior to the August 2007 revolving credit agreement, we maintained a bank-syndicated, unsecured revolving credit agreement that provided for borrowings of up to \$100.0 million.
 Borrowings were used to fund seasonal working capital needs and for other general corporate purposes, including acquisitions and issuances of letters of credit.
-Borrowings bore interest at primarily LIBOR-based rates plus a spread that was dependent upon our financial performance (LIBOR plus .475% at June 30, 2007).
-A variable commitment fee was paid on the unused portion of the credit line (.125% at June 30, 2007).
-At June 30, 2007 and December 31, 2006, \$30.0 million was outstanding under this revolving credit agreement.
+Borrowings bore interest at primarily LIBOR-based rates plus a spread that was dependent upon our financial performance.
+A variable commitment fee was paid on the unused portion of the commitment.

-A \$125.0 million unsecured private placement shelf facility is also maintained as a source of borrowings.
+A \$125.0 million unsecured private placement shelf facility is also maintained as a source of long-term borrowings.
 The uncommitted shelf facility provides fixed-rate financing through December 2007 as a complement to the variable rate borrowings available under the revolving credit agreement.
 During April 2007, the \$10.0 million of Senior Series A Notes ("Notes") that were outstanding at December 31, 2006 under the facility were repaid.
-Future borrowings under the unsecured private placement shelf facility are conditioned upon us amending its terms and conditions to conform with the \$300.0 million revolving credit agreement executed on August 3, 2007.
+Future borrowings under the unsecured private placement shelf facility are conditioned upon us amending its terms and conditions to conform to the \$300.0 million revolving credit agreement executed on August 3, 2007.